 Head of Legal, Hopin

 Whichever solution you decide to choose, you must ensure that you are capturing the well of data your contracts include in the most efficient and accessible manner.
-Some key contract data to keep a track of include:

 - An attachment of the contract, supporting documents like renewal notices, and relationships with other contracts or agreements, if any.